HansT01/timeprofiles/README.md

 ## Overview

-It contains a class called **TimeProfileCollection** for easily storing the time taken for each method to complete, and displaying it as either a table or a gantt chart.
+It contains a class called **TimeProfileCollection** for easily storing the time taken for each method to complete, and displaying it as either a table or a diagram.
 The TimeProfiler class provides two static decorator methods for profiling: one for profiling the entire class, and one for profiling individual methods.

 ```python
 @TimeProfileCollection.profile_class_methods